 Tugs in ports - what is important?

 When establishing a new port or expanding an existing port, a very important task is matching the capability of the tugs to the calling ships and the port itself.
-This can be determined based on navigational simulations.

 This is why one of the things to decide upon when establishing a new port or expanding an existing port is the necessary tug capacity (type, size and number of).
 If these decisions are based on simple calculations it could lead to unnecessary investments and operational costs and even unnecessary accidents.